kallioli/Nagios-Plugins/Notifications/README.md

 This plugins are a fork from the originals plugins written by Frank Migge.

-This allow you to send HTML e-mail with your Nagios/Icinga System.
+This allow you to send HTML e-mail with your Nagios/Icinga System.<br>
 Example:

 # How to Install